scottjbarr/chitchat/README.md

 ### Subscriber

 The `voice` parameter is optional.
-If not supplied `say` command will be executed without a voice specified so the system default will be used.
+If not supplied the `say` command will be executed without a voice specified so the system default will be used.

+If a `voice` is specified it is assumed to exist on your system.
+Specifiying a voice that does not exist will result in silence when speaking a message.

     $ ./bin/chitchatsub --help
     Usage of ./bin/chitchatsub: